Being knowledgeable about the quotation process helps immensely in making a sound decision when hiring a Vancouver moving company.

-In short, a proper moving quote should include not only an accurate estimated cost for your move, but just as important, a workable and well thought out game plan to get it done.
+In short, a proper quote from a Vancouver moving company should include not only an accurate estimated cost for your move, but just as important, a workable and well thought out game plan to get it done.
 There should be no unexplained gaps in logic (as explained below) in the proposed game plan for your move.
-The best way this is accomplished in our view is by a skilled estimator / move planner coming out in person and viewing your move requirements.
+The best way this is accomplished in our view is by a skilled estimator / move planner who knows the city coming out in person and viewing your move requirements.

 Get a moving quote in-person

 A quotation should be done in person, not over the phone, especially if your move is a bigger one (2 bedroom apartment or larger).
 Every move is different, and it is difficult, if not impossible, to deliver an accurate quote and game plan for your move without viewing it in person.